Nataliya Kiselova: Political career

-Prior to the October 2024 Bulgarian parliamentary election, Nataliya Kiselova was nominated by the Sofia organisation of the BSP as part of the civic quota for the future BSP-UL coalition list in Sofia.
+Prior to the October 2024 Bulgarian parliamentary election, Nataliya Kiselova was nominated by the Sofia organisation of the BSP as part of the civic quota for the future BSP–OL coalition list in Sofia.
 Kiselova accepted the nomination.
 In an interview with 24Chasa, Kiselova justified her entrance into electoral politics by noting that she believed she could accomplish more within parliament, then as an outside expert and praised the BSP for their role as a "systemic" party that defended the values of parliamentary democracy.
 Following the elections, Kiselova was elected to serve as an MP representing the 23d MMC-Sofia.

-Kiselova was nominated to be the speaker of the 51st National Assembly, by the BSP - United Left coalition.
+Kiselova was nominated to be the speaker of the 51st National Assembly by BSP–OL.
 Speaking after her nomination, Kiselova underlined that the BSP had always been a supporter of parliamentarism and urged all the parliamentary parties to unite around a common ideal of defending the constitutional order of Bulgaria.

-In the initial voting rounds to elect a speaker, Kiselova consistently received support from MP's belonging to the BSP-UL, APS and MECh political groupings, despite this she was disqualified in the 1st round during the first 8 attempts.
-On 29 November, prior to the 8th attempt to elect a speaker, GERB-SDS surprisingly chose to withdraw the candidacy of Raya Nazaryan, and instead endorsed the candidacy of Nataliya Kiselova.
+In the initial voting rounds to elect a speaker, Kiselova consistently received support from MP's belonging to the BSP–OL, APS and MECh political groupings, despite this she was disqualified in the 1st round during the first 8 attempts.
+On 29 November, prior to the 8th attempt to elect a speaker, GERB-SDS surprisingly chose to withdraw the candidacy of Raya Nazaryan, and instead endorsed the candidacy of Kiselova.
 Despite GERB's support enabling Kiselova's qualification into the 2nd round, she did not receive a majority.

 During the 9th attempt to elect a speaker, Kiselova surprisingly received the support of DPS-Peevski in the 2nd round, despite the BSP consistently excluding DPS-Peevski from negotiations.
 In response, Kiselova stated that she had not personally searched for support for her candidacy from DPS-Peevski, and promised to resign as Speaker if her election was secured with their votes.
-On 6 December, Kiselova was elected the speaker of the National Assembly, with 140 votes from GERB-SDS, PP-DB, BSP-UL and APS.
+On 6 December, Kiselova was elected the speaker of the National Assembly, with 140 votes from GERB-SDS, PP-DB, BSP–OL, and APS.
 In her victory speech, Kiselova thanked the MPs for their presence and expressed hopes that Bulgaria may have a stable government.